getishe/legal_brief_companion/README.md

-# RAG-Powered Assistant - Legal Brief Companion
+# Legal Brief Companion - RAG-Powered Legal and Technical Assistant

 This project implements a modular Retrieval-Augmented Generation (RAG) assistant using LangChain, designed to answer legal and technical queries based on custom documents.
 It features document ingestion, semantic retrieval, prompt templating, and LLM-backed response generation—all wrapped in a clean CLI and Streamlit interface.